 MiFID II introduced the requirement for investment firms and venues to make trading activity public.
 The regulators aim to create a fair marketplace in which all participants have sufficient data to make informed investment decisions.
 Thus, trading venues and investment firms must publish details of transactions as near to real-time as technically possible; for Equity & Equity-like within 1 minute, and for Non-Equity within 5 minutes.
 TRADEcho provides firms with the tools to indentify which trades they are obligated to report and the mechanism for publishing those trades.

-TRADEcho’s SRR determines if and when the buy- or sell-side counterparty should publish the trade and, when there is a requirement, routes that trade to an Approved Publication Arrangement (APA) of choice for publication.
+TRADEcho’s Smart Report Router (SRR) determines if and when the buy or sell-side counterparty should publish a trade and, when there is a requirement, routes that trade to an APA.
 The SRR is APA agnostic which means that firms can use alternate or multiple APAs to make trades public.
-By using SRR, instead of connecting directly to multiple APAs, firms achieve flexibility while keeping costs down.
+By using the SRR, instead of connecting directly to multiple APAs, firms achieve flexibility while managing costs.